Healthy Mediterranean Tofu Scramble! An easy one pan meal that takes less than 30 minutes to make.

 Ingredients

-- 12 oz container of extra-firm tofu
+- 12 ounce container of extra-firm tofu

-- 1 tbsp extra-virgin olive oil
+- 1 tablespoon extra-virgin olive oil

 - 1 small red onion finely diced